 Software testing is a tedious process that is long and repetitive when done without the correct tools or processes.
 Running regression and unit tests manually is an ineffective method that consumes time and valuable resources.

 Streamlining software testing is a priority for AI/ML industry experts.
 They work around the clock to find effective solutions that can help testers and QA analysts to run tests more efficiently when compared to manual testing.
-Test automation reduces the time of spending on the software testing process and gives more reliable results compared to manual testing which requires human participation.
+An automation test approach reduces the time of spending on the software testing process and gives more reliable results compared to manual testing which requires human participation.
 Are they succeeding in this mission?
 Find out more about how machine learning is helping specialists simplify the software testing process through test automation tools and processes.

 Less Test Monitoring

 Software testers need to constantly monitor tests being run automatically on their tools of choice.
 Unfortunately, this is also too much work, and the main reason why test monitoring is essential is due to updates being released by the testing software.

 Testers have to ensure that all is good when the tool receives an update and make any necessary updates to the code scope.
 For example, if the testing software runs 24/7 and gets an update when there is no tester monitoring, the system could pause that test.

 Only resuming the test on the following day wastes valuable time.
 Implementing machine learning can help make the necessary updates when someone is not monitoring the test.
 This reduces human resources or promotes a fair distribution thereof.

 If you add a new feature or codebase, regression tests must be run and reported to software testers.
 Regression tests are repetitive because they go through the same processes repeatedly to assess the state of the software project being developed.